openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

           released.
 All dependencies on the old HAL system for hardware in KDE have now been replaced with udev, and have received a lot of testing.
 KSynaptiks has been configured by default to allow touchpad taps, but disable the touchpad when typing.
-And the team has been assiduously packaging new dependencies in KDE™s 4.6 releases so they are fully featured, including the Okteta hex editor plugin for KDevelop, the R backend for the Cantor math app, and the new speaker setup config module.
+And the team has been assiduously packaging new dependencies in KDEâ€™s 4.6 releases so they are fully featured, including the Okteta hex editor plugin for KDevelop, the R backend for the Cantor math app, and the new speaker setup config module.

 Artwork and branding for 11.4 is nearly complete, featuring the Celadon Stripes
-          wallpaper by KDE™sï»¿ Ivan ÄŒukiÄ‡ .
-The mysterious-looking upstream default wallpaper ˜Horos™ is also available “ just install the package kdebase4-workspace-branding-upstream.
-KDE™s Oxygen look and feel becomes possible in GTK apps by installing the new Oxygen GTK theme.
+          wallpaper by KDEâ€™sï»¿ Ivan ÄŒukiÄ‡ .
+The mysterious-looking upstream default wallpaper â€˜Horosâ€™ is also available â€“ just install the package kdebase4-workspace-branding-upstream.
+KDEâ€™s Oxygen look and feel becomes possible in GTK apps by installing the new Oxygen GTK theme.
           And a number of minor tweaks to the default KDE in a new installation of 11.4 add up to improved performance, for example by deferring starting services until they are needed.